spirosdi/polilimnio.com/README.md

 polilimnio.com
 ==================

-polilimnio.com is an AngularJS website made for "The Polilimnio". Α popular Messenia Region attraction.
+polilimnio.com is an AngularJS web app made for "The Polilimnio". Α popular Messenia Region attraction.
 A lovely spot with waterfalls and small ponds, ideal for a cool and refreshing break during the Holidays at Peloponnese

 technologies used
 =================